-Explanation: Frequently in business, problems occur when the customer's expectations aren't met because the provider of the product or service didn't realise exactly what was required.
-The business should review the client's requirements for quality (and any workplace safety and environment requirements), clarify any uncertainties and quantify the risks to price the work realistically.
+Explanation: Problems occur when the customer's expectations aren't met because the provider of the product or service didn't realise exactly what was required.
+The organisation should review the client's requirements for quality (and any workplace safety and environment requirements), clarify any uncertainties and quantify the risks to price the order realistically.

-Businesses should ensure that the work they have bid for in a tender or quote is what was accepted and that any additional or different work that arises is understood and considered before being accepted.
-Similarly, businesses should ensure they are capable of performing the work for which they have been contracted; significant legal problems can arise if contracts cannot be fulfilled.
+Organisations should ensure that the work they have bid for in a tender or quote is what was accepted and that any additional or different work that arises is understood and considered before being accepted.
+Similarly, organisations should ensure they are capable of performing the work for which they have been contracted; significant legal problems can arise if contracts cannot be fulfilled.